Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: Z factors

 For the cl-cl case, in the absence of chiral symmetry, we do not expect $Z_{A^4}$ and $Z_{V^4}$ to agree.
-In one-loop perturbation theory the $\mathcal{O}(\alpha_s)$ coefficient for the ratio $Z_{A^4}/Z_{V^4}$ is +0.127~\cite{Taniguchi:1998pf} for the Symanzik improved gluon fields (along with $c_{sw}=1$ to leading order in $\alpha_s$) that we use here (this is somewhat smaller than the coefficent of 0.163 for the unimproved gluon field case~\cite{Luscher:1996jn, Capitani:2000xi}).
+In one-loop perturbation theory the $\mathcal{O}(\alpha_s)$ coefficient for the ratio $Z_{A^4}/Z_{V^4}$ is +0.127~\cite{Taniguchi:1998pf} for the Symanzik improved gluon fields and unimproved currents (along with $c_{sw}=1$ to leading order in $\alpha_s$) that we use here (this is somewhat smaller than the coefficent of 0.163 for the unimproved gluon field case~\cite{Luscher:1996jn, Capitani:2000xi}).
 Thus we expect $Z^{A^4}/Z^{V^4}$ to be greater than 1.
 This is borne out by our results in Figure~\ref{fig:zrat}.
 Our ratio is slightly below 1 on the very coarse lattices and moves above 1 going towards finer lattices, heading in the opposite direction to the other two action combinations.
 This is consistent with results heading towards the one-loop perturbative result, with the discrepancy on the coarser lattices being mainly a result of discretisation effects.
+We have seen in Section~\ref{subsec:A0} that discretisation effects can be $\mathcal{O}(5\%)$ on the coarsest lattices used here; they would presumably be smaller had we used an $\mathcal{O}(a)$ improved current.
 Using the $\alpha_s$ values from Section~\ref{subsec:rho} would give one-loop results for $Z_{A_4}/Z_{V_4}$ of 1.045, 1.040 and 1.034 from very coarse to fine lattices to be compared with the values in Figure~\ref{fig:zrat}.
 Two-loop perturbative results for $Z$ factors are available in the clover case~\cite{Skouroupathis:2008mf} using an unimproved gluon action.
 There including two-loop terms pushes $Z_{A^4}$ and $Z_{V^4}$ further below 1 for $c_{sw}=1$ but makes less difference to their ratio.

-The comparison of $Z_{V^4}$ and $Z_{A^4}$ is interesting because it tests the argument that taking ratios of renormalisation constants, as in eq.~(\ref{eq:zhl}), works simply because of cancellation of large universal terms.
-If this was true, it could be used even within a single formalism such as clover and would then amount to the assertion that the ratio of renormalisation constants is (very) close to 1.
-For $Z_{V^4}$ and $Z_{A^4}$ within the clover formalism, we see that the ratio is certainly closer to 1 than for the individual renormalisation constants but the discrepancy with 1 as we go to the finer lattices is bigger than the discrepancies with 1 that we see for $\rho_{A^4}$ and $\rho_{V^4}$ for the H-cl case in Figure~\ref{fig:rhoA4}.
-So, from this point of view, the H-cl results have a $\rho$ that is closer to 1 than might have been expected.